arrilot/laravel-widgets/README.md

 Lets consider we want to make a list of recent news and reuse it in several views.

-First of all we create a Widget using artisan generator provided by the package
+First of all we can create a Widget using artisan generator provided by the package.
 ```bash
 php artisan make:widget RecentNews
 ```